OfficeDev/teams-toolkit-samples/graph-toolkit-contact-exporter/README.md

 > If you don't have an Azure subscription, create [a free account](https://azure.microsoft.com/en-us/free/) before you begin

 - From VSCode
+    1. Sign in to Azure by clicking `Sign in to Azure` under the `ACCOUNTS` section from sidebar.
-    1. Open the command palette and select `Teams: Provision in the cloud`.
-You will be asked to select Azure resource group to provision the sample.
+    1. Click `Provision in the Cloud` from `DEPLOYMENT` section or open the command palette and select: `Teams: Provision in the Cloud`.
-    1. Once provision is completed, open the command palette and select `Teams: Deploy to the cloud`.
+    1. Click `Deploy to the Cloud` or open the command palette and select: `Teams: Deploy to the Cloud`.

-- From CLI
+- From TeamsFx CLI
     1. Run command: `teamsfx account login azure`.
     1. Run command: `teamsfx provision --env dev`.
     1. Run command: `teamsfx deploy --env dev`.

 ### Preview the app in Teams
-- From VSCode
+- From VSCode:
     1. Once deployment is completed, you can preview the APP running in Azure.
 In Visual Studio Code, open `Run and Debug` and select `Launch Remote (Edge)` or `Launch Remote (Chrome)` in the dropdown list and Press `F5` or green arrow button to open a browser.
-- From CLI
+- From TeamsFx CLI:
     1. Run command: `teamsfx preview --env dev`.

 ## Advanced usage of this sample